 5. Eve Clark (1942–)

 Eve Clark is a British linguist currently working at Stanford University.
 She is a pioneer in the area of first language acquisition.
 Her work revolved around how the first language was first acquired by man and how children acquire it today.
 She proposed that children pick up the language from babbling to coherent speech, and do so with such efficiency and success.
 Moreover, her work will ultimately help future linguists to understand how to maximize efficiency in speech and how to pick up a second language.

 6. Paul Grice (1913-1988)

 Perhaps the most important contributor to pragmatics, Paul Grice holds a name on the list of famous linguists.
 This study of pragmatics relates to how context contributes to meaning.
 One of his best-known ideas is a cooperative principle which explains how people behave in conversations.
 In addition, he stipulates that the speaker must be truthful, unambiguous, and relevant.
 If the speaker violates these principles, a compromise on communication occurs.

 7. Steven Pinker (1954–)

 Steven Pinker is a well-known linguist for his work on the biological basis of language acquisition.
 He proposes that language is an instinct.
-This means that it is a behavior that comes into shape by natural selection.
+This means that it is a behaviour that comes into shape by natural selection.
 This language has also adapted to suit the needs of human communication over time.
 Moreover, his interesting books have made huge strides in making the linguistics field popular and accessible to people outside the academic field.